Virginia Allen is a conductor, music educator,

 Prior to teaching on the college level, Virginia enjoyed a 20-year career as a conductor and administrator in the

-women in military bands she was the first woman to command and conduct an active duty military band that included women when
+in military bands she was the first woman to command and conduct an active duty military band that integrated women and men

-she was appointed Principal Conductor of The U.S. Army Forces Command Band in Atlanta.
-As the Associate Conductor of The U.S.
+when she was appointed Commander of the U.S. Army Forces Command Band in Atlanta.
+As the Associate Conductor of The U.S. Military

-Military Academy Band at West Point, she was the first woman conductor of that historic organization, as well as the Cadet
+Academy Band at West Point, she was the first woman conductor of that historic organization, as well as the Cadet Glee Club

-Glee Club and Cadet Band.
-She also performed on stages from the Hollywood Bowl to Europe as the first woman conductor of the
+and Cadet Band.
+She also performed on stages from the Hollywood Bowl to Europe as the first woman conductor of the Army's

-Army's premier touring ensembles from Washington, D.C., The U.S. Army Field Band and The Soldiers' Chorus.
-Her military career
+premier touring ensembles from Washington, D.C., The U.S. Army Field Band and The Soldiers' Chorus.
+Her military career included

-included an assignment as the Department of the Army Staff Bands Officer in Washington, D.C., where she managed over 100 Army
+an assignment as the Department of the Army Staff Bands Officer in Washington, D.C., where she managed over 100 Army bands

-frequently guest conducts, adjudicates and teaches master classes in the U.S. and internationally.
-She conducted Joseph Alessi,
+guest conducts, adjudicates and teaches master classes in the U.S. and internationally.
+She conducted Joseph Alessi, Principal

-Principal Trombonist of the New York Philharmonic, and The Juilliard Trombone Choir on a compact disc recording released by
+Trombonist of the New York Philharmonic, and The Juilliard Trombone Choir on a compact disc recording released by the International

-the International Trombone Association in 1999 and now available as Beyond the End of the Century through Summit
+Trombone Association in 1999 and now available as Beyond the End of the Century through Summit Records.
+Virginia

-As a composer and arranger, her music has been premiered,
+As an arranger, her music has been premiered, performed and

-performed and recorded by members of the Chicago Symphony, the Philadelphia Orchestra, the San Francisco Symphony, the Washington
+recorded by members of the Chicago Symphony, the Philadelphia Orchestra, the San Francisco Symphony, the Washington Opera

 The U.S. Army Band, The U.S. Army Field Band, and The U.S. Military Academy Band.
-Her music has been published by Carl Fischer,
+Her music is published by Carl Fischer,

 Theodore Presser, Keyboard Percussion Publications, Alessi Publications, Southern Music, Ludwig Music, and TRN Music.
 A member